podugupravallika/BookDoctor/README.md

-# BookDoctor
+# BookaDoctor
-This is a comprehensive web application that revolutionizes the way users find and book doctor appointments.
-With an intuitive interface and powerful search capabilities, our platform simplifies the process of connecting patients with specialized doctors.
+This is a web application designed to provide users with a convenient platform for searching and booking appointments with specialized doctors.
+The application aims to streamline the process of finding doctors based on their specialization and location, allowing users to easily schedule appointments from the comfort of their homes.